Keep Your Baby From Overheating

 Because overheating may raise a baby's risk of SIDS, dress your infant in light, comfortable clothes for sleeping, and keep the room temperature at a level that's comfortable for an adult.

-If you're worried about your baby staying warm, dress him in a "onesie," pajamas that cover arms, legs, hands, and feet.
-Remember, don't use a blanket -- your baby can get tangled in it or pull the blanket over his face.
+If you're worried about your baby staying warm, dress him in a "onesie," pajamas that cover arms, legs, hands, and feet, or place him in a "sleep sack" (a wearable blanket).
+However, don't use a regular blanket -- your baby can get tangled in it or pull the blanket over his face.

 Steer Clear of Products That Claim to Reduce the Risk of SIDS

-It's best to avoid any product that says it can reduce your baby's risk of SIDS because most aren't proven safe or effective.
+It's best to avoid any product that says it can lower your baby's risk of SIDS, because they haven't been proven safe or effective.
 Cardiac monitors and electronic respirators also haven't been proven to reduce SIDS risk, so avoid these, too.

 Don't Give Honey to an Infant Under 1 Year Old